and the calm is deep where the quiet waters flow

 Wei Wuxian stayed silent for another second before answering, “What sort of medicine?”

 “You know,” she blushed.
 “That—that sort of medicine.
 You, um, your scent is… I fear—well.
 It’s not proper like this.”

 He had absolutely no idea what she was talking about.

 She seemed to understand it well enough.
 She touched his arm timidly—taking her hand back when he shook it off without thinking—and asked, “Were you… were you raised in a house?”

-“You mean in an omega house,” he said.
+“You mean in a kunze house,” he said.

 Her face turned even redder.
 With surprise, he understood that it was due to anger more than embarrassment.
 “Please follow me,” she urged him in a low voice.

 He agreed easily enough.
 It wasn’t as though he had anything better to do.